jsk-ros-pkg/jsk_robot/jsk_kinova_robot/README.md

 - 192.168.1.10 if connecting via USB
 - 192.168.2.10 if connecting via Ethernet
 - See the robot base if connecting via Wi-Fi.
 You can read xx.xx.xx...jp here.
-2. Fill in the credenrials in the login window and click CONNECT.
+2. Fill in the credentials in the login window and click CONNECT.

 ## How to setup development environment